Inventium/rubymacros.com/source/content/_conclusion.html.md

 SEO juju and snapped up the exact match domain, to wit: rubymacros.com, and a vow to set the matter straight once and for all, with some links to the best available pages on the web.
-Curation doncha know.
+Curation and all that.